-The Group's subsidiary, GLT-USA, obtained a loan of US\$207 thousand which was approved by the authorized bank of Small Business Administration (SBA) in July 2020.
+GLT-USA obtained a loan of US\$207 thousand which was approved by the authorized bank of Small Business Administration (SBA) in July 2020.
 The loan was mainly used to pay salaries and relevant expenses.
 Loan forgiveness could be applied if certain conditions are met.
-The unforgiven portion of the principal of the loan must be repaid within 5 years at a fixed interest rate of 1 %.
-As of December 31, 2020, GLT-USA has not submitted the loan forgiveness application, therefore, the loan was not transferred to government grant revenue.
+The unforgiven portion of the principal of the loan must be repaid within 5 years at a fixed interest rate of 1%.
+GLT-USA has obtained the loan forgiveness in March 2021 and transferred \$5,862 thousand to other income government grants revenue.

-The Group's assets mortgaged or pledged as collateral for the above borrowings are disclosed in Note 30.
+The Group's assets pledged as collateral for the above borrowings are disclosed in Note 29.